gurghet/vue-smart-table/README.md

 [![npm](https://img.shields.io/npm/dt/vue-smart-table.svg?maxAge=2592000)](https://www.npmjs.com/package/vue-smart-table)

 > Vue Smart Table lets you deploy beautiful tables when you are in a hurry and all you got is a tangled json from the backend.

 > After such a hack you are left with super mainainable code because the table is completely modular and divided in components.

-> You can than pick it up and perfect your work without long rewrites.
+> You can then pick it up and perfect your work without long rewrites.

 ## Usage